albar965/littlenavmap-manual/src/en/INFO.rst

 simulator and if the distance is below 500 NM.

-The display of additional units for fuel and weight as well as true course can be enabled in the options dialog on tab :ref:`units`.
+The display of additional units for fuel and weight as well as true course can be enabled in the options dialog on page :ref:`options-units`.

 .. _windows-tabs: